Family First (film): Production

 Family First was Dupuis' first feature film, with a total budget of $1.5 million.
 She received a $500,000 grant from the Cultural Enterprise Development Corporation for production.
 After a location scout in Montreal, Dupuis stated: "I chose Verdun because I didn't want to go over territory that was already so well-worn.
 I discovered Verdun when we were scouting.
 It was really born out of this desire to place this family in a village within a city".

 Reception

+Critical response

 Marc-André Lussier, writing for La Presse, awarded Family First four stars, calling it a rare great debut for a Quebec director, proclaiming "Wow!"
 Le Soleil's Éric Moreault assessed the film as a poignant exploration of the dysfunctional family, citing Dupuis' direction and Théodore Pellerin's performance.
 Le Devoir critic Odile Tremblay cited Pellerin and Maude Guérin for their acting.

 Accolades

 Family First received several nominations at the Prix Iris, including for Best Film.
 It was selected as the Canadian entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.